lpn-plant/lpntpm-docs/docs/tpm-spi-dev.md

 ## Further work

-SPI stability problems must be solved and device must be able to reliably operate at 24 MHz (TPM specification recommends larger frequencies, however these are not mandatory currently).
+SPI stability problems must be solved and device must be able to reliably operate at 24 MHz (TPM specification recommends higher frequencies, however these are not mandatory currently).

 TPM specific SPI extensions must be implemented, such as wait states and bus